Quantilope vs User Intuition: Which Research Platform Should You Choose?

 How do the pricing models compare?

-Quantilope's $2,000-$15,000 per study pricing reflects its positioning as a professional quant platform for planned, high-priority research programs.
-User Intuition's studies starting from $200 with no monthly fees enables continuous, democratized research for any team.
+Quantilope's $2,000-$15,000 pricing targets planned research programs.
+User Intuition's $200 start enables continuous, democratized research.
 The pricing difference reflects different research cadences, not a quality hierarchy.

 How do they compare on speed and setup?

-Both platforms compress traditional research timelines to 24-72 hours for actual fieldwork.
-The decisive difference is setup: Quantilope requires methodology expertise and careful study design; User Intuition launches in 5 minutes with no expertise required.
-Organizations without trained researchers will find the speed advantage shifts entirely to User Intuition.
+Both compress traditional research timelines to 24-72 hours for fieldwork.
+The decisive difference is setup: Quantilope requires expert study design; User Intuition launches in 5 minutes.
+For organizations without trained researchers, the speed advantage shifts entirely to User Intuition.

 How do they handle knowledge compounding over time?